amaryllis-rosienne/amaryllis-rosienne.github.io/README.md

 ## by emily 'amaryllis' rosienne
 _a worldbuilding project_

-this repository will be the future site for an interactive atlas pertaining to the fictional world of eureia.
+this repository will eventually house an interactive atlas pertaining to the fictional world of eureia.